Updated 21 November 2014

 Clinical trial inspection

-The Danish Health and Medicines Authority performs inspections of clinical trials to ensure compliance with the standards of good clinical practice, GCP.
+The Danish Medicines Agency performs inspections of clinical trials to ensure compliance with the standards of good clinical practice, GCP.
 We inspect clinical trials both in Denmark and abroad.
 This includes inspections coordinated by the European Medicines Agency (EMA).

 Information about clinical trial inspection

 If you are not sure whether or not your clinical trial needs to be notified to the Danish Medicines Agency, please read our questions and answers about clinical trials